 IMPORTANT: Dogs utilized for emotional support, companionship or therapy may provide a feeling of comfort, safety, and other therapeutic health and psychological benefits, but these functions in and of themselves DO NOT meet the ADA Training Requirements for a service animal whose disabled handler will legally have public access rights.
 Therefore, their owners are NOT eligible for Partner Membership in IAADP.

-Friend Membership is open to disabled individuals with a puppy or dog “in training” for a career as an assistance dog who has not yet completed the required amount of schooling to become eligible for a Partner Membership.
-Health care professionals, volunteer puppy raisers and anyone else interested in the assistance dog movement are also encouraged to become an IAADP Friend.
+Friend Membership is open to anyone who wants to support the assistance dog community and IAADP.
+It is also open to disabled individuals with a puppy or dog in training who has not yet completed the required amount of training to become eligible for a Partner Membership.

 IAADP Membership Eligibility Policies